Running the Tools

 Common optionsβ

-All the Glean tools (glean
+All the Glean tools (glean, glean-server) accept

 the following options.